jadamoto/Linuxdeploy-extfs/README.md

 <H4>Install extfs</H4>
 Copy <I>extfs.sh</I> in /data/data/ru.meefik.linuxdeploy/bin directory.<BR>
 Copy inside Linuxdeploy <I>extf</I> in /etc/init.d and <I>extfstab</I> in /etc<BR>
-Make sure the owner and group of the files is <I>root</I> and the two script have execution permission.<BR>
+Make sure the owner and the group of the files is <I>root</I> and the two script have execution permission.<BR>
+Type the command: su - -c 'update-rc.d extfs defaults' for install <I>extfs</I> System-V init script.<BR>